engrmarkk/JOB-SEEKING-PLATFORM/ASSETS/README.md

-This the Directory to store HTML files
+This the Directory to store Images and other Resources used